tristpc/seedrez10/content/tours/6062-canyoning-in-the-lost-canyon-in-costa-rica-1.md

 meeting_id: 40
 location_id: 40
 difficulty: "null"
-summary: "This Arenal Costa Rica canyoning adventure tour will take you where very few have had the privilege to roam: The Lost Canyon!
+summary: "Voted the Top Tour in the World by TripAdvisor!
 Get ready for the adventure of a lifetime!
 The perfect place for first-timers and experienced canyoning enthusiasts.
 Trek deep into the Costa Rica rainforest and rappel the biggest waterfalls near the Arenal Volcano!"
 image: "https://www.desafiocostarica.com/Photos/Photo-Items/770x500/canyoneering---lost-canyon-adventures-1.jpg"
 main_photo: "https://www.desafiocostarica.com/Photos/Photo-Items/770x500/canyoneering---lost-canyon-adventures-1.jpg"
-featuredImage: ../../src/imgtour/canyoneering---lost-canyon-adventures-1.jpg
+featuredImage: "../../src/imgtour/canyoneering---lost-canyon-adventures-1.jpg"
 highlights: ""
 highlights2: ""
 includes: "*   Tour guide